NicoleCarbonel/My-Cybersecurity-Learning-Journey/README.md

-# 🔐 My 90 Days of Cybersecurity
+# 🔐 My Cybersecurity Learning Journey (Self-Paced)

-My personal learning journal following the [**90DaysOfCyberSecurity**](https://github.com/farhanashrafdev/90DaysOfCyberSecurity) roadmap by [farhanashrafdev](https://github.com/farhanashrafdev) — documenting notes, labs, and takeaways as I go through the full 90-day plan.
+My personal learning journal following the [**90DaysOfCyberSecurity**](https://github.com/farhanashrafdev/90DaysOfCyberSecurity) roadmap by [farhanashrafdev](https://github.com/farhanashrafdev) — documenting notes, labs, and takeaways as I work through the plan at my own pace.

 > 🎯 **Background:** 4th-year Computer Engineering student (networks & cybersecurity track), CCNA-certified.
-Coming in with a solid networking foundation, so early days move a bit faster — this repo is where I document everything in my own words as I build toward hands-on security skills.
+Coming in with a solid networking foundation, so some early topics move a bit faster — this repo is where I document everything in my own words as I build toward hands-on security skills.
+>
+> ⏳ **Note on pacing:** Originally following the roadmap's 90-day structure, but adapted it here to a self-paced, phase-based format to fit around school and other commitments.
+No fixed deadlines — progress is tracked by phase/topic completion instead of specific days.
 >
 > 📌 **Credit:** All structure and curated resources come from the original roadmap.
 This repo is my personal log of the journey, not a copy of the source material.